EthanHeilman/ethanheilman.github.io/x/34/post.md

 [^4]: One could argue that integers exist in the same way that the reals do and therefore at both eternal nature.
 This seems impossible to dispute because the reals contain the integers, so if the reals are eternal nature, integers contained in the reals must be as well.
 My argument is that the human invention of the integers, is not the integers themselves but the idea of the integers as a thing that exists separate from the reals.
 Mathematical [Platonism](https://en.wikipedia.org/wiki/Mathematical_Platonism) does not prevent human invention in Mathematics.
 Anyone who wants to argue this point should present an argument for the concept of ["a bakers dozen"](https://simple.wiktionary.org/wiki/baker%27s_dozen#:~:text=baker's%20dozens) is not of human invention.

+[^5]: I use the word weirdness above rather than complexity because what matters is the strangeness of eternal nature to human thought, it need not be more complex and could in fact be simpler than many things we consider normal like pants or a traffic jam.

 [^6]: Humans can't even agree on a single definition.
 You have the reals with or without the [continuum hypothesis](https://en.wikipedia.org/wiki/Continuum_hypothesis), you can have the reals with or without [the Axiom of Choice](https://en.wikipedia.org/wiki/Axiom_of_choice).
 What even are the reals?

 [^7]: This is the same Agrippa mentioned in the Princess Bride. !["Inigo Montoya: Unless the enemy has studied his Agrippa... which I have."](figs/agrippa.png)